donaldshen/mobile-portfolio/README.md

 ```

 ## Part 2: Optimize Frames per Second in pizza.html
+#### Inside `DOMContentLoaded` event listener:
-- Reduce pizza number from 200 to 20
+- Reduced pizza number from 200 to 40.
+Five rows can cover a screen with 1080px height.

-- ~~Use getElementsByClassName instead of querySelectorAll~~
+- Replaced querySelector by getElementById.
-  > ~~getElementsByClassName returns a live NodeList while querySelectorAll returns a static NodeList, which means it must query the dom for changes.
-That result in forced-synchronous-layout.~~
+  > getElementsById returns a live NodeList while querySelector returns a static NodeList, which means it must query the dom for changes.
+That result in forced-synchronous-layout.

-  > This tip is introduced by this [webcast record](https://classroom.udacity.com/nanodegrees/nd001/parts/00113454012/modules/273584856175462/lessons/5988439100/concepts/68776485930923#).
-It bring in a bug that the pizzas in background won't move when scrolling.
+#### Inside `updatePositions`
+- Used getElementsByClassName instead of querySelectorAll.

+- Used `transform: translateX()` instead of directly modifying left property.
+Then add `will-change: transform` to pizza.
+  > CSS3 hardware acceleration can reduce re-layout.

+- Added `backface-visibility: hidden` to pizza
+  > FYI: I got this idea from this [video](https://classroom.udacity.com/nanodegrees/nd001/parts/00113454012/modules/273584856175462/lessons/5988439100/concepts/68776485930923).
+Since we only have 2D-transform here I didn't know why we should put this on.
+There weren't visible changes in the dev tools.